Software development: how to create a winning MVP design

 Testing

 Testing is an important step when you design an MVP because it helps understand if the design works for users.
-At this stage, the team tests the product with both stakeholders and end-users.
+At this stage of the development process, the team tests the product with both stakeholders and end-users.
 Through the testing phase lies the path to providing users with a better user experience.
 What are some testing methods?

 A/B testing.
 The designer creates two versions of the app design and compares the results of how users interact with both of them.
 It takes the guesswork out of deciding what will work best: instead of hoping you choose the best version, you have accurate data to confirm which version works better.